Thopic/righor/README.md

 - publish pip package
 - make a python notebook for example with: load model, align sequences, display aligned sequences, evaluate, display evaluate (incl. features), infer model, display inferred model.
 - use pgen for the online version
 - fix the inference, there is still a problem left (clearly).
 V/J work great (makes sense), but D and insertions fail.
 Similarly delV fails and delJ mostly fails.
-PROBLEM WITH ALIGNMENT.
+There's clearly a problem with delv.
+Best guesss: there's a problem with the normalisation ?